-Significant investment has been made in ecotoxicity (analysing our ingredients' environmental impact).
+Significant investment has been made in ecotoxicity (analyzing our ingredients' environmental impact).

 We have a sustainable procurement policy with our suppliers to ensure that raw materials are traceable (so we know the source plant and its country of production).

 Sisley uses local distribution channels for procurement wherever possible.
-This makes France our top supplier of active ingredients.
-Buckwheat is one example: the extract found in some Sisley skincare and makeup is grown in Brittany.
+This makes France our top supplier of key ingredients.
+Buckwheat is one example: the extract found in some Sisley skincare and makeup is grown in Brittany, France’s northwesternmost region.